Interstate Love Song: Composition

+"Interstate Love Song" has been described as grunge, alternative rock, country rock, and hard rock.
+In an interview in 2019 bassist Robert DeLeo said that the composition had initially been a bossa nova style song that he played on a cheap nylon string guitar during touring.

-According to Weiland, the song was about the troubles he was having with his girlfriend, Jannina, saying, "The words are about the lies I was trying to conceal while making the Purple record".
+According to Weiland, the lyrics are about the troubles he was having with his girlfriend, Jannina, at the time, saying, "The words are about the lies I was trying to conceal while making the Purple record".
 "She'd ask how I was doing, and I'd lie, say I was doing fine," he wrote in his autobiography Not Dead and Not For Sale.
 "I imagined what was going through her mind when I wrote, 'Waiting on a Sunday afternoon for what I read between the lines, your lies, feelin' like a hand in rusted shame, so do you laugh or does it cry?
 Reply?'"

-The song has been described as grunge, alternative rock, country rock, and hard rock.

 Music video

 The music video, directed by Kevin Kerslake, has a washed-out color effect throughout the majority of the video and features a long-nosed protagonist escaping from an unseen pursuer.
 The protagonist's nose grows longer throughout the video (similar to Pinocchio), to symbolize the theme of lying in the song lyrics.
 At the beginning of the video, an early 1900s silent film-esque clip of the protagonist is shown.